 Treatment for Dry Eye Syndrome

-Casey Tepperman treats patients from all over Yorkville who have Dry Eye.
+Casey Tepperman treats patients from all over Toronto who have Dry Eye.
 Our staff has the experience and knowledge needed to help give you relief from DES symptoms and improve your quality of life.

 Depending on your specific case, we may recommend artificial tears or lubricant eye drops to produce tears to moisten and make your eyes feel more comfortable.
 Prescription drops can help stimulate tear production and, in some cases, steroids can provide significant short-term relief.